terrapower/armi/doc/requirements/srsd.rst

    :status: implemented, needs more tests

 The report package shall not modify or subvert data integrity as it reports the information out to the user.

+..
+   TODO: blueprints need some interface and I/O reqs

 .. req:: ARMI shall be able to represent a user-specified reactor.
    :id: REQ_REACTOR